SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Experiments and Results

 \subsection{\textbf{Performance comparison of SonoSAM vs SonoSAM{\textbf{Lite}} }}

-As shown in Fig. \ref{fig:ClicksVersusDice} , SonoSAM{{Lite}} model performs very close to SonoSAM model on almost all of the 8 anatomical datasets for 1-10 clicks.
+As shown in Fig. \ref{fig:ClicksVersusDice} , SonoSAM{{Lite}} model performs very close to SonoSAM model on all of the 6 anatomical datasets for 1-10 clicks.
 For specific applications, ex.
-MSK and Nerve segmentation, it is quite encouraging to note that SonoSAM{{Lite}} model outperforms the SonoSAM model.
+MSK , it is quite encouraging to note that SonoSAM{{Lite}} model outperforms the SonoSAM model.
 For a few anatomies ex.
 Fetal Head and Liver, the SonoSAM{{Lite}} model lags slightly in the initial few clicks, however the maximum DSC at the end of 10 clicks is very similar.
-Likewise, as shows in Table. \ref{tab:NoCandFR}, NoC80, NoC90, FR80, FR90, Max DSC for SonoSAM{{Lite}} model are very similar to SonoSAM model and shows that there is no deterioration in model performance.
-These results are extremely encouraging, considering that the distilled model is 1/3 rd the size of the SonoSAM model (28M parameters versus 90M parameters).
-The distilled model with no significant reduction in performance can have significant clinical impact and makes the usability of our work much more practical.